seanreed1111/sql-recipes/recipes.md

 | 2006-09-02 |  2 |
 +------------+------------------+
 ```
 ## This technique works for combinations of values, too.
-For example, to find message sender/recipient pairs between whom only one message was sent, look for combinations that occur only once in the mail table:
+For example, to find message sender/recipient pairs BETWEEN whom only one message was sent, look for combinations that occur only once in the mail table:
 ```sql
 SELECT sender, recipient
 FROM mail